Chapter

 What does John 4:14 mean?

-Jesus' comments here present some interesting facts about the nature of salvation.
-In order to get literal water from a well, a person has to lower a bucket, then haul up the full container.
-This has to be repeated as often as required in order to get more water.
+Jesus' comments here present important facts about the nature of salvation.
+To get water from a well, a person must lower a bucket, then haul up the full container.
+This needs to be repeated as often as required to get more water.
 The water Jesus promises will become a permanent spring within the person.

-Most of the things we pursue on earth are attempts to fill the natural human longing for God.
+Many of the things we pursue on earth are an attempt to fill the natural human longing for God.
 Augustine famously said to God, "You have formed us for Yourself, and our hearts are restless till they find rest in You."
 This is part of what Jesus means by earthly water being only a temporary solution.
 Material things can never take the place of a relationship.
 Our ultimate purpose as created beings is to know, serve, and worship our Creator.

-Looking at the Samaritan woman's history, it seems she was looking for comfort in relationships (John 4:17–18).
-Sadly, that quest led her to live an immoral and unsatisfying life.
+Looking at the Samaritan woman's history, it seems she was looking for comfort or security in relationships (John 4:17–18).
+Sadly, that quest led her into an immoral and unsatisfying life.

 Expand